 This is not a complete list of these medicines.

 Inhaled quick-relief medicines relax the muscles lining the airways that carry air to the lungs.
 This helps increase airflow.
-These medicines work within 5 to 15 minutes and help for 3 to 6 hours.
+These medicines work within 5 to 15 minutes.

 What about side effects?